yii1tech/di/README.md

 ```

 **Heads up!** Be careful while moving Yii component definitions into DI container: remember to invoke method `init()` manually on them.
-Yii often places crucial initialization logic into component's `init()`, if you omit its invocation you may receive broken component instance
+Yii often places crucial initialization logic into component's `init()`, if you omit its invocation you may receive broken component instance,
-while fetching it directly from container.
+while fetching it directly from the container.

 **Heads up!** If you move application component config to DI container, make sure to clean up its original configuration at Service Locator.
-Any "property value" definition remaining, will be applied to the object fetched from container.
-It may be useful hen you define container
+Any remaining "property-value" definition will be applied to the object fetched from container.
+It may be useful, when you define container
 entity via factory, but in most cases it will cause you trouble.

+> Tip: component placed into Yii Application (Service Locator) via DI container is not required to implement `\IApplicationComponent` interface,
+  since method `init()` will never be automatically invoked on it.

 ### Dependency Injection in Web Application <span id="di-in-web-application"></span>